CyanHyprPsychic/msonic-refined/README.md

 ![Banner](https://raw.githubusercontent.com/CyanHyprPsychic/msonic-refined/main/git_banner.png)

-A Sonic Mania mod, redrawing various frames and bodyparts of all 5 of Mania's playable characters' (and Metal Sonic's) spritesets for consistency and quality.
+A community-developed Sonic Mania mod, redrawing various frames and bodyparts of Sonic's spriteset for consistency and quality.

 Public contributions are appreciated!
 Just please list what you drew or edited and the alias/URL by which you would like to be credited.